History of Russia: Revolution of 1905

 The disastrous performance of the Russian armed forces in the Russo-Japanese War was a major blow to the Russian State and increased the potential for unrest.

 In January 1905, an incident known as "Bloody Sunday" occurred when Father Gapon led an enormous crowd to the Winter Palace in Saint Petersburg to present a petition to the tsar.
-When the procession reached the palace, Cossacks opened fire on the crowd, killing hundreds.
+When the procession reached the palace, Cossacks opened fire, killing hundreds.
 The Russian masses were so aroused over the massacre that a general strike was declared demanding a democratic republic.
 This marked the beginning of the Russian Revolution of 1905.
 Soviets (councils of workers) appeared in most cities to direct revolutionary activity.

 In October 1905, Nicholas reluctantly issued the October Manifesto, which conceded the creation of a national Duma (legislature) to be called without delay.
 The right to vote was extended, and no law was to go into force without confirmation by the Duma.
 The moderate groups were satisfied; but the socialists rejected the concessions as insufficient and tried to organize new strikes.
-By the end of 1905, there was disunity among the reformers, and the tsar's position was strengthened for the time being.
+By the end of 1905, there was disunity among the reformers, and the tsar's position was strengthened.

 World War I

 On 28 June 1914, Bosnian Serbs assassinated Archduke Franz Ferdinand of Austro-Hungary.
-In a delayed response, on 23 July, Austro-Hungary issued an ultimatum to Serbia, which it considered a Russian client-state.
+Austro-Hungary issued an ultimatum to Serbia, which it considered a Russian client-state.
 Russia had no treaty obligation to Serbia, and most Russian leaders wanted to avoid war.
 But in that crisis they had the support of France, and believed that supporting Serbia was important for Russia's credibility and for its goal of a leadership role in the Balkans.
-Tsar Nicholas II mobilised Russian forces on 30 July 1914 to defend Serbia from Austria-Hungary.
-Christopher Clark states: "The Russian general mobilisation [of 30 July] was one of the most momentous decisions of the July crisis.
-This was the first of the general mobilisations.
-It came at the moment when the German government had not yet even declared the State of Impending War".
+Tsar Nicholas II mobilised Russian forces on 30 July 1914 to defend Serbia.
+Christopher Clark states: "The Russian general mobilisation [of 30 July] was one of the most momentous decisions of the July crisis".
 Germany responded with its own mobilisation and declaration of War on 1 August 1914.
 At the opening of hostilities, the Russians took the offensive against both Germany and Austria-Hungary.